How to Freeze Soup In Mason Jars for EASY Make Ahead Meals

 - Consider loosely placing lids on initially for freezing, then coming back to tighten the next day.

 - Try not to store jars touching each other.
-There’s several ways to do this which include – using the cardboard box the jars come with, using a jar box protector, or even slipping jars into clean socks!
+There are several ways to do this which include – using the cardboard box the jars come with, using a jar box protector, or even slipping jars into clean socks!

-- Frozen jars of soup can stay fresh best for 3-4 months in the freezer.
+- Frozen jars of soup can stay fresh for 3-4 months in the freezer.

 How do I defrost my soup?

-The ideal way to defrost frozen jars is to move to your refrigerator overnight, or on the counter if you are able to monitor them.
+The ideal way to defrost frozen jars is to move them to your refrigerator overnight, or on the counter, if you are able to monitor them.
 To speed up the process, try submerging in lukewarm water.
 Microwaving a frozen glass jar is NOT recommended.
-Defrost first.
+Always frost first.